zdravkov/kendo-docs/api/web/treeview.md

 ### updateIndeterminate

 Updates the indeterminate state of the treeview checkboxes.
+Call it after using the insert / remove API on TreeViews with [checkChildren: true](#configuration-checkboxes.checkChildren).
-Should be used for better performance when checking multiple checkboxes through code.
+Use to improve performance when checking multiple checkboxes through code.

 #### Parameters